kestra-io/docs/content/blogs/2023-08-05-iceberg-for-aws-users.md

 ### Python script to ingest new data

-First, let's create a Python script that will ingest new data into our table.
+First, let's create [a Python script](https://github.com/kestra-io/scripts/blob/main/etl/aws_iceberg_fruit.py) that will ingest new data into our table.
 You can download the CSV files that start with ``fruit`` from the [kestra-io/datasets](https://github.com/kestra-io/datasets/tree/main/csv) repository and add them to the same directory as your Python script.

 We'll use the same code as before with the following adjustments:
-- The `wr.catalog.delete_table_if_exists(database=DATABASE, table=TABLE)` will delete the temporary table if it exists.
+- The `wr.catalog.delete_table_if_exists(...)` method will delete the temporary table if it exists.
 This allows us to make the pipeline idempotent, i.e. running this script multiple times will result in the same state in the data lake without side effects.
 - When orchestrating this process from Kestra, the line ``Kestra.counter("nr_rows", nr_rows, {"table": TABLE})`` will send a metric to Kestra's backend to track the number of rows ingested into the data lake over time.
 This is useful for monitoring and troubleshooting.
 Running this script locally won't send anything to Kestra's backend — it will only print the metric to the ``stdout``.
 - Remember that we don't want blueberries or bananas 🍌 in the final dataset?
 We'll remove them as part of a data cleaning step in Pandas.